LifeBogger presents the Full Story of a Managerial Football Genius best known by the Nickname ‘Cholo‘.

 The alleged couple was even spotted having dinner severally.
 They held hands and showed serious love to each other.

 It is pertinent to note that Carla Pereyra is also from Argentina just like her man.
 Thou she has lived in Spain for about a decade.
 Her love life itself has been very complicated.

 The model actually became famous for her romance with the Spanish ballet and flamenco dancer Joaquín Cortés.

-Not so long after relationship with Diego Simeone started, Carla became pregnant.
-News about Carla Pereyra’s pregnancy were first reported in April, 2016.
+Not so long after her relationship with Diego Simeone started, Carla became pregnant.
+News about Carla Pereyra’s pregnancy was first reported in April 2016.
 On September 30th 2016, Carla Pereyra gave birth to a baby girl named Francesca.

 “The greatest thing in life, love for our children!
 Welcome Francesca,” Simeone wrote on Instagram, alongside a picture of the baby’s hand clutching his.

 Diego Simeone Sons:

 His family moved to Italy in 1997 but later returned to Spain in 2003 following his father’s career club changes.

 Two years later, Giovanni moved to Argentina and joined River Plate‘s youth setup in 2008 when his father was appointed coach of the first team.